weirong57/CEN5035-2025SP---Gator-Shelfguide/README.md

 ```
 This will typically start the frontend application, and the output will provide the URL to access it (e.g., `http://localhost:5173`).

-### 4. Database Setup
-- Requirement: A running MySQL server instance is required.
-- Schema Initialization:
-  - Ensure you have created a database (e.g., `library_db`) on your MySQL
-    server that matches the DB_NAME in your `.env` file.
-  - The necessary tables and schema structure are defined in the
-    full_library_db.sql file provided separately.
-You need to execute this
-    SQL script against your target database using a MySQL client (MySQL
-    Workbench, command line, etc.) to set up the required tables.
-- `[Instructions for executing full_library_db.sql - TBD]`

 ## Running the Application
-1. Ensure your MySQL database server is running and the database schema has
+1. Ensure your MySQL database server is running and the library_db database
-   been initialized using the provided SQL script.
+   has been initialized using the `library_db_init.sql` script.
 2. Start the backend server from the library-backend directory (`go run
    main.go`).
 3. Start the frontend development server from the library-system directory